JakeC007/JakeC007.github.io/_posts/2024-05-02-joy-of-small-tools.md

 Creating small tools that perform simple tasks to enhance the lives of others can be surprisingly rewarding.

-Let me tell you a short enocunter that led to the creation of my [`dta` to `csv` repository](https://github.com/JakeC007/dta-to-csv-converter).
+Let me tell you a short encounter that led to the creation of my [`dta` to `csv` repository](https://github.com/JakeC007/dta-to-csv-converter).

 [...]